 (Note: If it doesn't work, check to see if you random key is rujxwzsvaypdtceq fihnolmgkb.
-If it's not, it's most likely fine and it is just a different in computers.
+If it's not, it's most likely fine and it's just a difference in computers.
 Try your decrypt message with this key then to make sure it works).